An Easy One Day Blue Mountains Itinerary

 The dell is a small clearing surrounded by dense rainforest that is supposedly home to lyrebirds.
 These birds were named after their call because they sound like musical instruments.
 They are timid, so don’t expect any close encounters unless you get lucky.
 We have yet to spot one here but are assured there is usually a good number.

-From Lyrebird Dell back to Leura Station is 1.7km walk or a 4-minute taxi ride if you are too tired to continue.
+From Lyrebird Dell back to Leura Station is a 1.7km walk or a 4-minute taxi ride if you are too tired to continue.

 All up, the walk from Leuralla via these two stops and back to Leura Mall is 2.8km, and I estimate it will take you about 1hr and 20 minutes to complete, about 40 minutes walking time and the rest taking it all in!